YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 :code:`namecount` is the number of variable names in the call.

-Release any locks held by the process, attempt to acquire all the requested locks.
+Release any locks held by the process, and attempt to acquire all the requested locks.
 Except in the case of an error or a :CODE:`YDB_LOCK_TIMEOUT` return value, the release is unconditional.
 On return, the function will have acquired all requested locks or none of them.
 If no locks are requested (:code:`namecount` is zero), the function releases all locks and returns :CODE:`YDB_OK`.

-:code:`maxtime_nsec` specifies a time in nanoseconds that the function waits to acquire the requested locks.
+:code:`timeout_nsec` specifies a time in nanoseconds that the function waits to acquire the requested locks.
 If it is not able to acquire all requested locks, it acquires no locks, returning with a :CODE:`YDB_LOCK_TIMEOUT` return value.

-If :code:`maxtime_nsec` is zero, the function makes exactly one attempt to acquire the locks, and if it is unable to, it returns :CODE:`YDB_LOCK_TIMEOUT`.
+If :code:`timeout_nsec` is zero, the function makes exactly one attempt to acquire the locks, and if it is unable to, it returns :CODE:`YDB_LOCK_TIMEOUT`.

 If all requested locks are successfully acquired, the function returns :CODE:`YDB_OK`.
+If the requested :code:`timeout_nsec` exceeds :code:`YDB_MAX_TIME_NSEC`, the function immediately returns :code:`YDB_ERR_TIME2LONG`.
 In other cases, the function returns an `error return code`_.

 -----------------
 ydb_lock_decr_s()